 Drawbacks of Patents

 While patents can provide very strong IP protection, they aren’t perfect.
-One of the primary disadvantages of a patent is the fact that it requires significant upfront investment.
+One of the primary disadvantages of a patent is the fact that it requires a significant upfront investment.
 Filing the documentation needed to secure a patent can be a lengthy, tedious, and expensive process, particularly if you want to make absolutely certain your invention is protected.

 Often, certain inventions may not be legally patentable, or it may be difficult to define your invention in such a way that it prevents other parties from getting away with creating something similar to it, but not enough to fall under patent protection.